adkinsrs/sadkins_site/misc.md

 * Apr 15 - The Murder of Sonic the Hedgehog - PC
 * Apr 30 - The Great Ace Attorney Adventures - Switch
 * May 7 - Trombone Champ - PC
+* May 7 - Saturday Edition - Playdate

 ### Books I have read